netgen/local-development-setup/README.md

 # Netgen's Local Development Setup

+This is a guide on setting up modern web development environment with PHP on your local Mac or Linux machine, without using any kind of virtualization.
+Web server configurations for Symfony and eZ Platform / Ibexa CMS are provided out of the box, but the setup is not limited to them, and new configurations for other PHP applications can be easily added.

 For all chapters in this documentation, replace `Brale Rodijak` with your own name, `brale` user with you own username on your workstation and if on Linux, `staff` group with your own group name (usually the same as the username).